Open Bible Data Home About News OET Key

 ἵνα μὴ μείνῃ ἐπὶ τοῦ σταυροῦ τὰ σώματα ἐν τῷ Σαββάτῳ

 According to Jewish religious law, dead bodies could not remain on crosses during the Sabbath.
 Therefore, the Jewish leaders wanted Pilate to order his soldiers to execute the three men on crosses and remove their bodies before the Sabbath began at sundown.
-If this clause might confuse your readers, you could express the meaning explicitly.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [so that the bodies would not remain on the cross during the Sabbath, which the Jewish law forbids] or [so that the bodies would not remain on the cross during the Sabbath and thereby violate Jewish law]

 Note 5 topic: figures-of-speech / genericnoun